rekalogika/rekalogika.dev/docs/collections/03-behaviors/03-counting.md

 All of our classes provide pluggable strategy for handling the `count()` operation.
 You can change how the count is calculated by switching the strategy, or use your own counting strategy.
+Read the next section for more information.

 ### Switch to the Corresponding Minimal Class